Connected workflow diagram with steps, decision nodes, and an AI assistant orchestrating a multi-step automation

 “When a customer emails support@, figure out if they’re asking about pricing, integrations, cancellations, or a bug.
 Reply with the matching help-doc link.
 CC me if it’s a bug.”

-Gmail trigger on support@ → llm.call to classify the question → match branch on the category → templated reply with the right link per case (and a CC on the bug branch).
+Gmail trigger on support@ → llm.call to classify → match branch on the category → templated reply with the right link per case.

-There’s a full editor in your dashboard’s Workflows tab.
-Vertical stack of steps.
-Click any step to edit.
+A full editor lives in your dashboard’s Workflows tab — a vertical stack of steps with a live preview pane.
 Click “Load recent events” on the trigger to test against a real Stripe charge, real Gmail message, real calendar event from your account.
-Each step shows what it would receive and what it would output, with unresolved variables flagged before you save.
+Once live, every run gets logged step-by-step so you can replay, inspect, and route around failures.

 Get started

-carly@usecarly.com — “When I get an email with a PDF attachment from anyone at @acme.com, save it to my Acme folder in Drive.”
+carly@usecarly.com — “When I get an email with a PDF attachment from anyone at @walmart.com, save it to my Walmart folder in Drive.”

 Ready to automate your busywork?